TesrabNetwork/tesrab.network/whitepaper/README.md

 Example:

-The holder of the token CAR could issue a unique token for each car by including the VIN number.
+The holder of the token TNW could issue a unique token for each car by including the VIN number.

-Example: CAR:19UYA31581L000000
+Example: TNW:19UYA31581L000000

 Some use cases for unique assets include: